ksiuwr/LectureVoting/README.md

 Simple automated voting system for lectures

 ## About
 LectureVoting is a tool designed for collecting listener's votes on presented lecture.
 It is based on Atmega328p microcontroller that may be found on Arduino boards.
 It contains of three vote buttons ("yes", "no", "don't care"), a reset button (clears votes result) and a displayer.
-Voting results are shown live on the displayer and optionally send via UART to the associated computer.
+Voting results are shown live on the displayer and optionally send via UART to an associated computer.
 One can see them through `minicom` tool:

 ```sh
 minicom -D /dev/ttyACM0 -b 9600